 Most travellers will immediately recognise the iconic Flatiron Building, built on Fifth Avenue in 1902.
 Away from the hustle and bustle of Times Square, the Flatiron District and nearby Gramercy Park make for a great base in New York.
 You’ll find no shortage of fantastic restaurants, shopping and great bars, picture-perfect brownstones and plenty of historic buildings to photograph.
 There are amazing farmer’s markets to explore and a busy street life to immerse yourself in too.

 Close to Union Square, which is also a good base point, you’ll find it easy to get around on the subway, which is important as these spots aren’t really close to any of the major museums or tourist sites you’ll want to see.
 In terms of prices, you’re not going to find these areas particularly budget-friendly, offering more of your mid-range to high-end accommodation options.
 That said, they really do offer a great base for travellers.
-Read: 31 Insanely cheap and free things to do around New York

-Times Square & Midtown West
+Times Square and Midtown West

 When you start researching hotels in New York, you’re going to find a great deal of them located in and around Times Square, which is exactly what happened to us and how we ended up staying here.
 This area is home to many must-see tourist favourites like Broadway, Radio City Music Hall, Museum of Modern Art, Carnegie Hall and Top of the Rock.
 In fact, this district spans all the way from the Empire State Building to Central Park South, making it a pretty sweet location.
 But, I really wish we’d stayed somewhere else as I felt like I was in the heart of the tourist district and missed out on the more authentic New York experience I was hoping for.

 While it’s a super convenient location, the issue with staying in this part of town is the sheer volume of congestion on the streets, owing to all the other people staying here too.
 It’s very tourist heavy which, for some, may feel inauthentic.
 There’s no shortage of things to see and do, great restaurants and places to explore and it’s pretty easy to get around but, if you don’t like an overly touristy experience and are looking for a more authentic, ‘real’ New York stay, it may not be the spot for you.
 The sheer volume of hotels, though, does mean you should be able to find something in your budget unless you’re on a super low one.
-Read 13 Hidden bars you must visit in New York

 We loved exploring Chelsea and, looking back, would have loved to stay in Chelsea or the Village for a few nights.
 Home to amazing eateries, gorgeous streetscapes, hidden bars, cutting-edge art galleries, museums and a great nightlife scene, Chelsea offers travellers a great place to base themselves and, for LGBTQ+ travellers, the district is home to a large LGBTQ community.
 I loved walking the streets of Chelsea, finding little pop-up food spots and markets, stopping to try new and interesting bites, snapping photos of the lovely building facades and immersing myself in the local culture.

 You’ll also find it close to Union Square, which makes getting around easy, as well as being close to The High Line, a New York must-see, and the Meatpacking District.
 There’s no shortage of great food and nightlife on offer, you can explore the waterfront and accommodations tend to range from moderately priced to high-end.
 The biggest downside to staying in this part of town would be the nightlife noise.
 Someone like my Mum (who sleeps in complete silence) may struggle, so just make sure you find a quiet spot.
 For me, Chelsea offers an authentic New York experience without sticking you right in the middle of everything.
-Read: How long should you spend in New York?

 The tree-lined streets of Greenwich Village offer a world of quaint cafes, off-broadway theatres and jazz clubs.
 In this bohemian neighbourhood, you can indulge in a world of fantastic food, art and culture.
 Try fantastic sushi, discover great vegetarian-friendly fare or sample incredible Italian set among the iconic brownstones and New York University buildings.
 Head to Washington Square Park and enjoy a slice of pizza while you watch the world go by, get cosy in a sidewalk cafe, explore Macdougal street and soak in the vibes of a European city nestled in the heart of New York.
 As the heart of the modern LGBT movement, LGBTQ+ travellers will find no shortage of rainbow flags flying proudly around the Village.

 Similarly to Chelsea, it offers a taste of New York living without being in the hustle and bustle of Midtown.
 You should have no trouble getting around, finding great bites to eat, entertainment and seeing all the tourist must-sees on your bucket list!
 Again, accommodation options in Greenwich Village will range from moderately priced to high-end.
-Read Must-try cheap eats in New York!

 SoHo, TriBeCa & the Lower East Side

 You’ll find the SoHo district to be uber fashionable with cobbled streets, high-end department stores and iconic restaurants.
 Offering a true neighbourhood experience, it should appeal to travellers who want to feel what it’s like to live in New York.
 That said, it isn’t for those low on funds, which can also be said for nearby TriBeCa and the Lower East Side, which also offer insight into the world of New York living, excellent restaurants and great shops.
 You’ll find all three spots away from the main tourist attractions, home to their own little world of clubs, boutiques and foodie spots.
 Explore Nolita, immerse yourself in the downtown arts scene, take in a spot of designer-name shopping then pause for some people watching.
-Read: What to pack for a trip to New York

 Upper East Side